nixworks/public/news/2017/06/5/README.md

 ##### 2017 disasters in China
 ### [Eight people are killed in an explosion at a petrochemical plant in Shandong, China. ](/news/2017/06/5/eight-people-are-killed-in-an-explosion-at-a-petrochemical-plant-in-shandong-china.md)
-_Context: 2017 disasters in China, petrochemical plant, Shandong_
+_Context: Shandong, 2017 disasters in China, petrochemical plant_

 ##### Australia-China relations
 ### [Reports emerge of the Australian Security Intelligence Organisation's discovery of classified Australian documents, related to Chinese intelligence activity abroad, in the Canberra home of a woman allegedly acting on behalf of the Communist Party of China. ](/news/2017/06/5/reports-emerge-of-the-australian-security-intelligence-organisation-s-discovery-of-classified-australian-documents-related-to-chinese-intel.md)